Johanna0815/TourPlanner_4_SWENII/README.md

 In our Project we use the Observable Design Pattern within MVVM architecture.
 To make the communication between the ViewModel and the View better.
 The design Pattern ensures for that changes in the ViewModel are reflected to the View. <br>
 Model: <br>
 the data and business logic will be represented <br>
-for example The Model Class 'Tour' provides properties that needs to be to for changes observed <br>
+for example Model provides properties that needs to be to for changes observed <br>

 ViewModel: <br>
 it acts as an commiter between the View and the Model.
 There are properties contained whose are bounded to the View.
 THe Observable pattern is included by using an implementation of the INotifyPropertyChanged Interface OR a base ViewModel class whcih provides the necessary Method. <br>